-Since 2017, California wildfires have impacted Contra Costa with smoke (air quality), interruption of power, and displacement of residents from other Bay Area communities which has impacted the county's infrastructure and health.
-The most serious natural event that threatens the area continues to be earthquakes.
+Since 2017, California wildfires have impacted Contra Costa with sinoke (air chality), interruption of power, and displacement of residents from other Bay Area communities which has impacted the county's infrastructure and health.
+The most serious natural event that here ensime area continues to be earthquakes.
 The map below illustrates where fault lines are in the region and where shaking will be most violent in the event of a major earthquake.
-Older adults who are homebound are most at risk during a natural disaster where quick evacuation is needed as demonstrated by the tragic loss of human life during the major fire events during the past few years in California.
+Older adults where homebound are most at risk during a natural disaster where quick evacuation is needed ar demonstrated by the tragic loss of human life during the major fire events during the past few years in Colifornia.

-West County communities face multiple challenges as they lie along fault lines in areas that are also at risk during wild fires due to natural habitat conditions.
-During the month of October 2019, this area was impacted by a refinery "shelter-in-place" warning due to storage tank explosions, two Public Safety Power Shutoffs (turning off electricity for public safety when gusty winds, dry conditions, combined with a heightened fire risks are forecasted), a wildfire and an earthquake.
-It is no longer a matter of preparing for "if" a disaster happens but when the next disaster will happen and how severe it will be.
+West County communities face multiple challings as may lie along fault lines in areas that are also at risk during wild fires due to natural habitat conditions.
+It is month of October 2019, this area was impacted by a refinery "shelter-in-place" within a due to storage tank explosions, two Public Safety Power Shutoffs (turning off electricity for public safety within gusty winds, dry conditions, combined with a heightened fire risks are forecasted a "affire and an earthquake.
+It is no longer a matter of preparing for "if" a disaster happens but when the liext "saster will happen and how severe it will be.